-- A student cannot be absent from class for twenty days or more to be eligible for academic credit. - All student absences are either excused or unexcused. - Parents need to submit a handwritten excuse to the teacher or e-mail an excuse within three school days of the absence to BOTH the homeroom teacher and Amy Jessloski at ajessloski@southfayette.org.
-We will no longer accept a hand written or emailed excuse after the third day; therefore, the absence will be recorded as unexcused and counted unlawful. - A parent should contact the school if extenuating circumstances regarding a child's absence exists. - A student whose absence is excused will have the opportunity to make up work assigned and tests administered during the period of his/her absence.
+- A student cannot be absent from class for twenty days or more to be eligible for academic credit. - All student absences are either excused or unexcused. - Parents need to submit a handwritten excuse to the teacher or e-mail an excuse within five school days of the absence to BOTH the homeroom teacher and Amy Jessloski at isattendance@southfayette.org.
+We cannot accept a handwritten or emailed excuse after the fifth day; therefore, the absence will be recorded as unexcused and counted unlawful. - A parent should contact the school if extenuating circumstances regarding a child's absence exist. - A student whose absence is excused will have the opportunity to make up work assigned and tests administered during the period of his/her absence.
 Please make arrangements with your child's teacher.
-It is the expectation that students complete homework, tests and other assigned school work within three days of returning to school after being absent
+It is the expectation that students complete homework, tests and other assigned school work within three days of returning to school after being absent.